 Phone: (713) 798-6196

-The Integrated Microscopy Core (IMC is designed to provide high quality microscopy and analytics services through availability of state-of-the-art imaging instrumentation, custom image analysis, one-on-one training by expert staff, plus free consultation for experimental setup, data acquisition and analysis.
-IMC covers most of the investigators’ needs in the areas of light microscopy with particular emphasis on super-resolution techniques, high throughput/high content phenotypic screening (assay development/validation), live imaging, multi-dimensional spatial analysis in tissue and cell culture samples, 3D culture models imaging and custom image analysis pipelines & data analytics.
-For more information, visit the Integrated Microscopy website.
+The Integrated Microscopy Core is designed to provide high-quality microscopy and analytics services through availability of state-of-the-art imaging instrumentation, custom image analysis, one-on-one training by expert staff, plus free consultation for experimental setup, data acquisition and analysis.
+The IMC covers most of the investigators’ needs in the areas of light microscopy with particular emphasis on super-resolution techniques, high throughput/high content phenotypic screening (assay development/validation), live imaging, multi-dimensional spatial analysis in tissue and cell culture samples, 3-D culture models imaging and custom image analysis pipelines and data analytics.
+Visit the Integrated Microscopy Core website.

 Academic Director: Michael Mancini, Ph.D.

 Core Director: Fabio Stossi, Ph.D.

 Phone: (713) 798-6940